 - Lifelong Healing with Food

-Lastly, students in the online program will participate in a semester of virtual clinics.
+Lastly, students in the online program will participate in a semester of virtual clinic.
 This semester is completed in four monthly modules on clinical management online with different instructors.
-Students learn key skills in assessment, clinical test analysis, treatment plan design, weight loss strategies, and how to start and grow their own nutrition practice.
+Students apply key skills that they learned throughout the program in assessment, clinical test analysis, treatment plan design, weight loss strategies, and how to start and grow their own nutrition practice.

 A master’s in Nutrition can prepare you for an exciting career with endless potential.
 However, graduate study need not come at the expense of your other responsibilities.
 Whether you’re a busy professional looking to change careers or you’re preparing for future doctoral programs, an online master’s degree in Nutrition can get you where you want to go.
 In other words, an online master’s in Nutrition is well worth it!

-Is a master’s of science in Nutrition in your future?
+Is a Master of Science in Nutrition in your future?
 Contact the Admissions Office at University of Bridgeport to find out more about our online Master’s in Nutrition program!